unrea1-sama/wetts/README.md

 ## Acknowledgement

-1. We borrow some code from [FastSpeech2](https://github.com/ming024/FastSpeech2) for FastSpeech2 implentation.
+1. We borrow some code from [FastSpeech2](https://github.com/ming024/FastSpeech2) for FastSpeech2 implementation.
 2. We refer [PaddleSpeech](https://github.com/PaddlePaddle/PaddleSpeech) for feature extraction, `pinyin` lexicon preparation for alignment, and the length regulator in `FastSpeech2`.
+3. We borrow code from [HiFiGAN](https://github.com/jik876/hifi-gan) for HiGiGAN implementation.